DutchForce75/pyZodiacTri/README.md

 - If 'Status' is not showing 'connected', then there is not response from the Zodiac and the settings won't be applied.

-- When connected the little connection icon changes in the right upper corner of the Zodiac Tri's display
+- When connected the little connection icon changes to '‡' in the right upper corner of the Zodiac Tri's display

 - Data is not pushed from the webserver to the webclient, so manual webclient refresh is needed to have the last status.